Retrieve Logs from a Data Lake

 The following article exclusively pertains to a Graylog Enterprise feature or functionality.
 To learn more about obtaining an Enterprise license, please contact the Graylog Sales team.

-Warning: Logs that are routed to a Data Lake and not sent to your search backend do not count against license usage until those logs are retrieved.
-Log data counts against license usage upon retrieval!
+Warning: Logs that are routed to an internal Data Lake and not sent to your search backend do not count against license usage until those logs are retrieved.
+For both internal and external data lakes, log data counts against license usage upon retrieval!

 Prerequisites